msys2/msys2-main-server/README.md

 ## Test

-Once everything is set up and running you can run `python3 tests/test.py` which checks if all services are up and responding properly.
+Once everything is set up and running you can run `python3 -m unittest tests/test_server.py` which checks if all services are up and responding properly.

 ## Staging repositories